susindraa/first-day/README.md

 ## Now i am in branch let see how it effect the changes.
 - TO my understanding even if i was in the separate branch the files in the branch can be acceced by me.

+### secondbranch
+- Took a branch locally, then made changes locally, now want see the changes in the remote